mviereck/x11docker/README.md

 Changes in a running Docker container system will be lost, the created Docker container will be discarded.
 For persistent data storage you can share host directories:
  - Option `-m, --home` creates a host directory in `~/.local/share/x11docker/IMAGENAME` that is shared with the container and mounted as its `HOME` directory.
 Files in container home and configuration changes will persist. x11docker creates a softlink from `~/.local/share/x11docker` to `~/x11docker`.
- - Option `--sharedir DIR` mounts a host directory at the same location in container. `--sharedir DIR:ro` restricts to read-only access.
+ - Option `--share PATH` mounts a host file or folder at the same location in container. `--share PATH:ro` restricts to read-only access.
+Device files in `/dev` are supported, too.
  - Option `--homedir DIR` is similar to `--home` but allows you to specify a custom host directory for data storage.
  - Special cases for `$HOME`:
    - `--homedir $HOME` will use your host home as container home.
 Discouraged, use with care.
-   - `--sharedir $HOME` will symlink your host home as a subfolder of container home.
+   - `--share $HOME` will symlink your host home as a subfolder of container home.

 Note that x11docker copies files from `/etc/skel` in container to `HOME` if `HOME` is empty.
 That allows to provide customized user settings.